 Dr. Lee is also Assistant Professor of Medicine at New York Medical College in Valhalla, NY and speaks fluent Korean.

 He received his medical doctorate as summa cum laude and completed his Internship at Kyunghee University Medical Center in Seoul, South Korea.
 He completed his Residency in Internal Medicine and postdoctoral training in Hematology and Medical Oncology at Montefiore Medical Center in Bronx, NY.

 Prior to joining Highland Medical P.C., Dr. Lee worked at Metropolitan Hospital Center in New York, NY, where he was Medical Director of The Infusion Center.
 Dr. Lee also served as an attending physician and medical oncologist and hematologist at the Mayo Clinic Care Network’s Altru Cancer Center in Grand Forks, ND, where he was also an Assistant Professor in Medicine.

-Matthew Lonberg, MD
+Mathew Lonberg, MD